grokthis/ucisc/docs/07_ALU.md

 require two arguments, use both the source and target as the arguments and store the result in the target.

-00 - AND
+00 - NOP
-01 - OR
+01 - AND
-02 - XOR
+02 - OR
-03 - INV
+03 - XOR

-04 - Shift Left
+04 - INV
-05 - Rotate Left
+05 - Parity

-06 - Shift Right Zero Extend
+06 - Shift Left
-07 - Shift Right Sign Extend
+07 - Shift Right Zero Extend
-08 - Rotate Right
+08 - Shift Right Sign Extend

 09 - Swap MSB and LSB bytes

 0A - Add Unsigned
-0B - Sub Unsigned
+0B - Add Signed
-0C - Multiply Unsigned
+0C - Subtract Unsigned
-0D - Divide Unsigned
+0D - Subtract Signed

-0E - Add Signed
+0E - Multiply Unsigned
-0F - Sub Signed
+0F - Multiply Signed
-10 - Multiply Signed
+10 - Divide Unsigned
 11 - Divide Signed
+12 - Mod Unsigned
+13 - Mod Signed
+14 - Remainder Signed
+15 - Remainder Signed
   Note: if carry flag is set, uses it to extend arithmetic, requires you to clear the carry flag when doing multiple independent math operations back to back.